Defense strategies that succeed. The dedicated legal defense you deserve.

-Including difficulty finding a job or apartment, inability in obtaining government benefits, trouble maintaining custody or visitation rights, sex offender registration, and reputation damage.
+Including difficulty finding a job or apartment, inability to obtain government benefits, trouble maintaining custody or visitation rights, sex offender registration, and reputation damage.

 It can completely alter your life, destroy your family, and hurt your future.
-In order to fight false accusations or unfair arrests, it is absolutely crucial that you have a team of dedicated and talented Indianapolis criminal defense lawyers on your side.
+In order to fight false accusations or unfair arrests, it is absolutely crucial that you have a team of dedicated and talented Indianapolis sex crime defense lawyers on your side.

-Eskew Law represents clients throughout the state of Indiana that have been wrongly accused of sex crimes.
+Eskew Law, represents clients throughout the state of Indiana who have been wrongly accused of sex crimes.
 We have experience handling a wide variety of different offenses and can help you understand the law and how to use the law to defend against the allegations.
-Call Eskew Law today at (317) 793-2325 to discuss your charges.
+Call Eskew Law, today at 317-793-2325 to discuss your charges.

 Comprehensive Legal Defense for Various Types of Sex Crimes in Indianapolis